joshua-lossner/coherenceism.content/content/journal/2025-06-19-log-entry-002-the-mirror-is-listening.md

 ---
-title: "Log Entry 002 – The Mirror Is Listening"
+title: Log Entry 002 – The Mirror Is Listening
-date: 2025-06-23
+date: 2025-06-19
-tags: [journal, ai, reflection, coherenceism]
+tags:
+  - journal
+  - ai
+  - reflection
+  - coherenceism
 ---

 # Log Entry 002 – The Mirror Is Listening